UAE armed forces all set for spectacular military parade in Al Ain on Friday

 An entertainment village for children and families will also be available at the event site

 Final preparations are underway for the 'Union Fortress 10' military parade that is set to be held on Friday, December 13, at 4pm.
-The parade will be held at an 26,000-capacity arena located at Al Ain International Airport.
+The spectacular show will be held at an 26,000-capacity arena located at Al Ain International Airport.

-Being held under the theme, "Pride and Loyalty, Pledge and Allegiance, Security and Prosperity", key forces including the Land Force, Air Force and Air Defence, Presidential Guard, Joint Aviation, National Guard, and Abu Dhabi Police have joined forces with the MoD for the premier national event's 10th edition.
+Being held under the theme "Pride and Loyalty, Pledge and Allegiance, Security and Prosperity", key forces including the Land Force, Air Force and Air Defence, Presidential Guard, Joint Aviation, National Guard, and Abu Dhabi Police have joined forces with the MoD for the event's 10th edition.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.